“Sennheiser managed to make the best sounding earbuds even better.”

 In our humble opinion, the original Sennheiser Momentum True Wireless were the best-sounding true wireless earbuds you could buy.
 But the superb audio quality came at a cost, and not just the hefty price tag that accompanied them.
 Sennheiser’s first crack at true wireless just didn’t have the feature set to justify its price, with lackluster battery life being its biggest flaw.

 Fortunately, two years proved to be plenty of time to address a few shortcomings.
-Sennheiser’s recently announced Momentum True Wireless 2, priced at $300 and set to hit stores in April 2020, are the 5-tool stars we wanted their predecessor to be.
+Sennheiser’s recently announced Momentum True Wireless 2, priced at $300 and set to hit stores in April 2020, are the 5-star tools we wanted their predecessor to be.
 Thanks to vastly improved battery life and the addition of active noise cancellation, Sennheiser has wrapped its unrivaled sound quality into a total package.
 Or, at least, darn close to it.

 Aside from a few tweaks, not much has changed from generation to generation in terms of design.
 Sennheiser did shrink the new buds by nearly 2mm in an effort to reduce weight and improve comfort.
 But they maintain the same sharp aesthetic as the originals, featuring Sennheiser’s silver logo on each end cap.
 The same goes for the included charging case; it retains the pill shape of the first version and is wrapped in a familiar sleek fabric.